freeCodeCamp/chinese/chinese/articles/what-is-the-jamstack-and-how-do-i-host-my-website-on-it.md

 [https://web.dev/][43]

-## What are some tools I can use to build JAMstack sites or apps?
+## What are some tools I can use to build JAMstack sites or apps

 The good news with all of this buzz is there are a ton of tools currently available and a ton more on the way.
 They might still be a little rough around the edges, but that’s because this is a brave new world of tooling and that takes some smoothing out to get just right.